moiseevigor/moiseevigor.github.io/research/preferred-directions/docs/P2-solar-real.md

 ## Status

-Preferred-directions now has a real-observational-data result (this) alongside the analytic ABC validation.
+Preferred-directions now has a real-observational-data result (this) alongside the analytic ABC-like-field validation.
 The decisive open question is unchanged and unaddressed here: do the *moduli* (not the growth vector) distinguish the null *type* the eigenvalue finder assigns — the one place the framework could *refine* rather than merely agree with the standard tool.